gojimmypi/ulx3s-examples/VisualMicro/README.md

 or install the [Arduino IDE from the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=VisualMicro.ArduinoIDEforVisualStudio)

-Ensure the [FPGA pass-thru](../passthru/) code is loaded onto the FPGA, as the ESP32 sits behind the iCE40:
+Ensure the [FPGA pass-thru](../passthru/) code is loaded onto the FPGA, as the ESP32 sits behind the ECP5 FPGA chip:

 ![ESP32-on-ULX3S](./images/ESP32_on_ULX3S.png )